 Why a Friday Race?

 Many runners ask why the Bear 100 begins on a Friday.
 There are several reasons.
-First, many participants and volunteers (radio operators, scout troops at the aid stations) are latter-day saints ("Mormons") and find it difficult to participate on a Sunday.
+First, many participants and volunteers (radio operators, scout troops at the aid stations) are members of the Church of Jesus Christ of Latter-day Saints (“Mormons”) and find it difficult to participate on a Sunday.
 Second, Saturday recreationists and ranchers have less of an impact when the field is spread out on Saturday morning.
 Finally, for those traveling from long distance, taking Thursday and Friday off is easier than taking off Friday and Monday.
-If you like or dislike our Friday start, let us know. firstname.lastname@example.org

 All entrants will receive a beautiful t-shirt with a distinctive design.
 Finishers receive an engraved plaque indicating the date of the event and their finish time and place.
 They also receive a belt buckle reflective of their time: a Black Bear buckle for times between 30-36 hours, a Grizzly Bear buckle for times between 24-30 hours, and a Wolverine buckle for times under 24 hours.
 Winners, in addition to the items above, will receive large custom-engraved pine plaques documenting their accomplishment.